alexphamcpa/advanced_analytics/machine_learning/Problematic Internet Use/README.md

 5. Follow the instructions within the notebook for specific usage details.

 INTERACTIVE VISUALIZATIONS
-1. Locate and open the Tableau workbook file in the CODE folder or go to Tableau Public at https://public.tableau.com/app/profile/ngoc.tu.pham1849/viz/PIUPredictiveAnalytics/PIU-SIIPrediction
+1. Go to Tableau Public at https://public.tableau.com/app/profile/ngoc.tu.pham1849/viz/PIUPredictiveAnalytics/PIU-SIIPrediction
 2. Select algorithm and explore & interact with the filters and visualizations on the dashboards.
-Three csv data files behind the dashboards are also copied in the CODE folder.
+Three csv data files behind the dashboards are also copied in the folder.
 These analytics output data were extracted from the Jupyter notebook.